oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 ### Attack Description

- 1. The user has started an OAuth session using some client at an AS.
+ 1. The user has started an OAuth session using some client at an authorization server.
 In the authorization request, the client has set the parameter `code_challenge=sha256(abc)` as the PKCE code challenge.
 The client is now waiting to receive the authorization response from the user's browse.